-Does not Meet the Standard (1) Approaches Standard (2) Meets Standard (3) Exceeds Standard (4) Language Proficiency ACTFL/CAEP Standard 1c Principle B: Content Standard 1: Language Proficiency "Present oral and written information to audiences of listeners or readers, using language at a minimum level of "Advanced Low" Domain G of "Advanced Low" Candidate's target language writing has 10 or more Candidate presents written information in the target language at "Intermediate High" level.
+Does not Meet the Standard (1) Approaches Standard (2) Meets Standard (3) Exceeds Standard (4) Language Proficiency ACTFL/CAEP Standard 1c Principle B: Content Standard 1: Language Proficiency "Present oral and written information to audiences of listeners or readers, using language at a minimum level of "Advanced Low" Domain G information in the target language below a minimum level of "Advanced Low" High" level.
 Candidate's target language writing has 6-9 grammatical and/or syntactical errors.
-Target language writing has 8- 10 grammatical and/or syntactical errors.
-Candidate presents written information at the "Advanced Low" level.
+Target language writing has 8- Candidate presents written information at the "Advanced Low" level.
 Candidate's target language writing has minimal 2-5 grammatical and/or syntactical errors.
 Target language writing has minimal 2-3 grammatical and/or syntactical errors.
 Candidate presents written information at/or above the "Advanced Low" level.
 Candidate's target language writing has 1 or no grammatical and/or syntactical errors.
 Target language writing has no grammatical and/or syntactical errors.

+EDCI 684

-EDCI 684 Candidate Impact on Student Learning Performance-Based Assessment Project for ACTFL/CAEP Assessment #5
+Candidate Impact on Student Learning

+Performance-Based Assessment Project for ACTFL/CAEP Assessment #5